nietus/anki-mcp/README.md

   - Description: Returns a given number of new and unseen cards.
   - Input: `num` (number).

-- `get-deck-names`:
+- `get_deck_names`:

   - Description: Get a list of all Anki deck names.
   - Input: None.

-- `find-cards`:
+- `find_cards`:

   - Description: Find cards using a raw Anki search query.
 Returns detailed card information including fields.
   - Input: `query` (string, e.g., `'deck:Default -tag:test'`, or `'"deck:My Deck" tag:important'`).
 To filter for empty fields, use `'-FieldName:_*'` (e.g., `'-Hanzi:_*'`).

-- `update-note-fields`:
+- `update_note_fields`:

-  - Description: Update specific fields of a given Anki note.
+  - Description: Update specific fields of an EXISTING Anki note.
+Use ONLY when you already have the noteId of an existing card.
+For creating new cards, use `add_card` instead.
   - Input: `noteId` (number), `fields` (object, e.g., `{"Front": "New Q", "Back": "New A"}`).

 - `create_deck`: